Elaine Phillips

-Elaine Phillips is an American politician who currently serves as Nassau County Comptroller, with a term beginning in January 2022.
+Elaine Phillips (née Reidman) is an American politician who currently serves as Nassau County Comptroller, with a term beginning in January 2022.
 She was elected to the position in a landslide victory, defeating Democrat Ryan Cronin 61%-39% to succeed retiring incumbent Jack Schnirman.
 Phillips previously represented the New York State Senate's 7th district, and had previously served as the 18th Mayor of Flower Hill, New York.
 She is a Republican.
-Phillips was elected to the Senate in 2016, but was defeated in her 2018 re-election bid.
+Phillips was elected to the Senate in 2016 but was defeated in her 2018 re-election bid.

 Life and career

 Phillips was born and raised in Pennsylvania.
 She is the daughter of John Reidman, a steel worker who died when she was 12, and Betty Reidman, who worked as a cook at a local American Legion post.
-Phillips attended Penn State University, where she earned both her bachelor's degree and an M.B.A. in Finance.
+Phillips attended Penn State University, where she earned both her bachelor's degree in political science and an M.B.A. in Finance.
 A former financial analyst, Phillips worked for large financial institutions for over 20 years, including Met Life and JP Morgan Securities.
 She later served as a vice president in Institutional Sales at Goldman Sachs.

 Phillips and her husband, Andy, are the parents of three daughters.

 Mayor of Flower Hill, New York (2012–2016)

-Phillips served as the Mayor of Flower Hill, New York from 2012 to 2016.
+Phillips served as the mayor of Flower Hill, New York from 2012 to 2016.
 During her tenure as Mayor, she cut taxes and stabilized the village's finances (which, under her predecessor's management, were criticized by the New York State Comptroller's Office).
 Phillips also implemented an environmental policy to expand the number of trees in the village, an effort which led the Village to be named Tree City USA by the National Arbor Day Committee.

 Phillips was the first female in Flower Hill's history to hold the position.